escobedo-lab/Hamiltonian-Replica-Exchange/README.txt

 	Sequence for running the LAMMPS scripts for high PAG simulations:in.adapt->in.startljcoul->in.final

-More details on the Metropolis acceptance, OPLS-AA forcefield parameters, and simulation protocols can be found in the manuscript titled (under review): Atomistic modeling approach for predicting association of photoacid generators in extreme unltraviolet polymeric photoresists
+More details on the Metropolis acceptance, OPLS-AA forcefield parameters, and simulation protocols can be found in the manuscript titled: Atomistic modeling approach for predicting association of photoacid generators in extreme unltraviolet polymeric photoresists (under review)